ncatlab/nlab-content/pages/5/5/6/8/8655/content.md

 we may turn this around and say that therefore

-b) quantization is the result of forming the homotopy quotient of the space of Lagrangian data by these duality relations.
+b) quantization is the result of forming the [[homotopy quotient]] of the space of Lagrangian data by these duality relations.

-It is one of the clauses of the [[Giraud theorem]] in $\infty$-topos theory that these two perspectives are equivalent.
+It is one of the clauses of the [[Giraud theorem]] in $(\infty,1)$-topos theory that these two perspectives are equivalent.

 ## Related concepts